-- Distinguished Honor Roll: Top 5 percent of students with the highest cumulative averages (grades 5-12 only; not awarded for Trimester 1). - Honor Roll: Top 15 percent of students with the highest averages for the current Trimester (grades 5-12 only, awarded during every Trimester). - Most Improved Honor Roll: Top 5 percent of students in terms of total percentage improvement between the previous Trimester and the current Trimester (not awarded for Trimester 1). - 90s Club: All students in grades K-7 earning a cumulative Average of 90% or higher for the current Trimester (awarded every Trimester). - Commended Scholar List: All students in grades 8-12 earning a cumulative GPA of 3.5 or higher for the current Trimester (awarded during every Trimester).
+- Distinguished Honor Roll: Top 5 percent of students with the highest cumulative averages (awarded at the end of year in grades 5-12 only). - Honor Roll: Top 15 percent of students with the highest averages for the current Semester (grades 5-12 only). - 90s Club: All students in grades K-7 earning a cumulative Average of 90% or higher for the current Semester. - Commended Scholar List: All students in grades 8-12 earning a cumulative GPA of 3.5 or higher for the current Semester.

-The Director of Student Affairs and/or designated School staff will recognize each category of academic achievement independently and will announce the names of the students eligible for the specific category in each eligible Trimester.
+The Director of Student Affairs and/or designated School staff will recognize each category of academic achievement independently and will announce the names of the students eligible for the specific category in each eligible Semester.